Doctor of Philosophy (PhD) Concentration: Mass Communication

-- Will demonstrate the breadth of knowledge in the discipline and advance, in-depth knowledge in the sub-discipline or area of specialization.
+- Demonstrate the breadth of knowledge in the discipline and advance, in-depth knowledge in the sub-discipline or area of specialization.

-- Will have performed and defended an original work of research in their fields of specialization which contributed new human knowledge.
+- Perform and defend an original work of research in their fields of specialization which contributed new human knowledge.

-- Will be able to identify, analyze critically and explain open problems in their disciplines and apply relevant research methodology for finding a possible solution.
+- Identify, analyze critically and explain open problems in their disciplines and apply relevant research methodology for finding a possible solution.

-- Will be able to communicate the major tenets of their field of specialization and their work orally and in writing to the faculty, their peers, and the lay public.
+- Communicate the major tenets of their field of specialization and their work orally and in writing to the faculty, their peers, and the lay public.

-- Will be able to identify areas where ethical issues may arise in their field, and articulate strategies to mitigate situations related to ethical issues in their profession.
+- Identify areas where ethical issues may arise in their field, and articulate strategies to mitigate situations related to ethical issues in their profession.

-- Will demonstrate an insight into the transferable nature of research skills to other work environments and the range of career opportunities available to them inside and outside academia.
+- Demonstrate an insight into the transferable nature of research skills to other work environments and the range of career opportunities available to them inside and outside academia.